carpentries/instructor-training/_episodes/21-carpentries.md

 may list a primary lesson program affiliation, instructors are **not** required to certify separately for each.
 For more information, see the description of [the instructor checkout procedure]({{ page.root }}/checkout/).

+Note that as long as you have at least one certified instructor, the other instructors and helpers at a branded workshop do not have to be certified.
+We rely on the judgment of local organizers to recruit and orient volunteers who will embody the Carpentries ethos and practices.

 ## How to Run a Carpentries Workshop

 The [**Carpentries Handbook**](https://docs.carpentries.org/) is a community-developed resource that